grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 ## Compatible components

-`otelcol.exporter.kafka` has exports that can be consumed by the following components:
+`otelcol.exporter.datadog` has exports that can be consumed by the following components:

 - Components that consume [OpenTelemetry `otelcol.Consumer`](../../../compatibility/#opentelemetry-otelcolconsumer-consumers)